philou/planning-poker/DayBook.md

     * and a vote (because with time, it's not always the current)
 * When the vote is started, start a background task on the server to end the vote
 * broadcast the average when the vote is ended
+* close the vote when the countdown ends
 * ? change the url as vote goes through steps (to make it rational how to start a new vote)

 # Next Stories